Purpose

 Here,

-hadoop namenode hostnameandhadoop namenode portrefer to the host name and port of the HDFS node.
-You must replace the values with the actual ones.If Kerberos authentication is enabled in the HDFS environment
+hadoop namenode hostnameandhadoop namenode portrefer to the host name and port of the HDFS node, which need to be replaced with the actual values.If Kerberos authentication is enabled in the target HDFS environment:

-Environment preparation Since the current HDFS integration uses the JNI framework, the environment must support deploying a Java environment.
-If the OBServer is deployed on multiple nodes, each OBServer node must be configured with the following settings, and you cannot configure only one node.
+Prepare the environment.
+Since the current HDFS integration uses the JNI framework, the corresponding environment must support the deployment of a Java environment.
+If OBServer is deployed across multiple nodes, the corresponding OBServer nodes must also be configured with the following environment settings, not just a single node.

 You can download the latest version of OpenJDK 8 from openjdk.